Part One: First Impressions

 She still couldn’t answer this question as she shook her head, but did know that she was ready to close this odd chapter in her dating history.
 The two empty wine glasses perched on top of the table filled the space between her and the man that she had met less than an hour ago.

-Now that they were standing, she remembered that he was exceptionally tall— maybe 6’6’’.
+Now that they were standing, she could see that he was exceptionally tall just as he had mentioned several times during the drink.
+Maybe 6’6’’?
 But once someone was a few inches more than her average frame, she was a poor judge of just how tall was tall.
 6’3’’, 6’4’’— the specifics had never interested her, but she knew men that loved drawing attention to their measurements.
 At some point he had of course referenced the numbers, but this bit of trivia had been buried in small talk during a below average first date.
 For most of the conversation, her mind frequently wandered as she attempted to remember the details as to how she arrived at the bar.
-For her, the lack of information was not frightening but instead posed more of a challenge.
-She had a keen intellect for puzzles and she had the type of brain that focused on finding solutions to problems.

 Her mind continued to examine the blind spots in her memory today while the man with broad shoulders who loved talking about his own physique and athletic prowess offered a tanned hand.
 Forcing a smile, she reached out and mechanically shook it.
 Although he was muscle bound, his handshake registered as limp, which was a pet peeve of hers.
 In response, her fingers tightened their hold before letting go of his palm.
 “Yes, nice to meet you.”